 Funerals must be scheduled with a priest of the parish.
 Please do not finalize or publish any arrangements before receiving confirmation on the time and date from the priest.

-To have Mass celebrated for either for a deceased family member or friend or for a special intention at St. Patrick, please stop by the parish office.
-Each diocesan bishop sets a suggested offering for a Mass intention, and here in the Archdiocese of St. Louis it is $5.
+To have Mass celebrated for either a deceased family member or a friend or for a special intention at St. Patrick, please stop by the parish office.
+Each diocesan bishop sets a suggested offering for a Mass intention, and here in the Archdiocese of St. Louis it is $10.
 We can also provide cards to send people to inform them of the Mass.
 A card and the Mass or Masses said, can be a great comfort to a grieving family.

 The whole liturgical life of the Church revolves around the Eucharistic sacrifice and the sacraments.
 There are seven sacraments in the Church: Baptism, Confirmation or Chrismation, Eucharist, Penance, Anointing of the Sick, Holy Orders, and Matrimony.